ethanque/TheCompendium/README.md

  * Add physics!
 (For quals/comps!)

-Basic LaTeX instructions for generating the pdf:

-Typeset the file "Physics_Compendium.tex".
+Basic LaTeX instructions for generating the pdf: typeset the file "Physics_Compendium.tex".

 -EQW